 Step 4: Use hot tools to dry the baby hairs

-Once your baby hairs are wet, Hold a section of your damp baby hair between your index and middle finger, about 2 inch from your hairline.
+Once your baby hairs are wet, Hold a section of your damp baby hair between your index and middle finger, about 2 inches from your hairline.
 Pull your hair out and use a blow dryer to dry it for about 3 seconds.
 Then blast them with cool air for three seconds.
 Baby hair is very fragile, so alternating between hot and cool will help protect frail hairs from burning.

 Step 5: Set the baby hairs with hairspray